When people think of PR, it conjures up images of having to phone a journalist and pitch a story down the line. Scary for some of you, I know!

 after a Video is Viewed 64% of online viewers are more likely to go ahead and PURCHASE that product!

-This is why you need to be moving into video and not just any old video, but mobile video.
+This is why you need to be moving into not just video, but mobile video.

 You can become a video storyteller through simple production techniques using your phone and a good video app.
 You can even simply use Facebook Live now.

-People don’t want highly polished productions anymore.
-Even the media are open to homemade videos now, because they’re more authentic.
+People don’t want highly polished productions.
+Even the media are open to homemade videos, because they’re more authentic.

 Here are some creative ideas for video storytelling: